How do you apply for postgraduate initial teacher education and training?

 What is the application process?

 For university/college-led PGCEs, PGDEs, SCITTs and School Direct throughout England and Wales, you apply through UCAS Teacher Training.
-The application process (Apply 1) opens 5 October 2017 for you to search for training courses that start the following autumn.
-You can start making applications from 26 October 2017 and you should apply as soon as possible to maximise your chance of getting the training place you want.
+The application process (Apply 1) opens on 24 October 2017 for you to search for training courses that start the following autumn and you can begin making applications from 26 October 2017.
+You should apply as soon as possible to maximise your chance of getting the training place you want.

 The system operates in two phases: